Alexandra Breckenridge

-Alexandra Hetherington Breckenridge is an American actress.
+Alexandra Breckenridge (born May 15, 1982) is an American actress.
 She began her career with supporting roles in the teen comedy films Big Fat Liar (2002) and She's the Man (2006).
 She later played reporter Willa McPherson in the FX series Dirt and had a supporting role in the short-lived series The Ex List.
 She starred as a young Moira O'Hara in the first season of FX's American Horror Story, and played Kaylee in the third season.
 She played Jessie Anderson in the AMC series The Walking Dead and Sophie in the NBC series This Is Us.
 She is also the voice of various characters in the animated comedy series Family Guy.
 Since 2019, she has starred as Melinda "Mel" Monroe in the Netflix series Virgin River.

 Early life

-Breckenridge lived in Darien, Connecticut, until the age of 10, when she and her mother moved to California, where they moved around for a year before settling in Mill Valley.
-Breckenridge became interested in acting, photography, and singing at age 13.
-When she was 15, she moved with her mother back to Los Angeles to pursue her acting career.
+Breckenridge was born in Bridgeport, Connecticut, and lived in Darien, Connecticut, until the age of 10, when she and her mother moved to California, where they moved around for a year before settling in Mill Valley.
+She did community productions and took acting classes.
+At age 19, she had a job as a delivery driver for Big Wangs in Hollywood.

+Her mother, who was 19 when Alexandra was born, went to college and was a house cleaner for a living.
+Her father worked at Foxwoods Casino as a director of operations for the engineering department.